Tag: audio

 The digital audio processor included in the BlockBox v2 design (part of the audio PWM modulator) has multiple configurable digital filter stages, specifically, biquadratic filters (“biquads”).

-These allow the implementation of practically any second-degree infinite-impulse-response (IIR) filter, by adjusting the five parameters of each filter.
+These allow the implementation of practically any second-degree infinite-impulse-response (IIR) filter, defined by five filter parameters each.

 The baseline for these filters was, of course, the cross-over between the two speaker drivers (low-pass for the bass driver, high-pass for the tweeter, both with the same cut-off frequency).
 Due to the drivers’ respective effective frequency ranges, I opted for a cross-over frequency of 2000Hz.